 - Blogging Trend #6: Google My Business Posts

 - Blogging Trend #7: More Funnels Turning Into Flywheels

 - Blogging Trend #8: Scannable Content Is Bigger Than Ever

 - Blogging Trend #9: BERT Makes A Splash

 We also feel these blogging and content marketing trends based on our customers’ buying behaviors, and especially agencies who are leading the charge on keeping marketing fresh for the small business clients.

-So with our data and hands-on experience, plus reading from thought leaders, let’s answer the question: “What are the upcoming content marketing and blogging trends that will drive results for businesses in 2019?”
+So with our data and hands-on experience, plus reading from thought leaders, let’s answer the question: “What are the upcoming content marketing and blogging trends in 2020 that will drive results for businesses?”

 This tool is designed to help you take your content and make easily digestible videos for social media that drive more eyeballs to the content on your website.

 And now for all you old-fashioned people who prefer to read, let’s dig in!

 Blogging Trend #1: Word Count Is Still Going Up